mrsimb/macrorecorder/README.md

 In that period, all keyboards will TRY to behave normally, but due to LUASCRIPT LIMITATIONS, you wouldn't be able to:
 - hold TAB, SHIFT, CTRL, ALT keys (they will be sent repeatly)

-# To change recording hotkey, do following:
-1. Go to "KEYNAMES SECTION"
-2. Find desired button
-3. Copy its number
+# Changing hotkey
+1. Look for desired key code in "KEY NAMES TABLE"
-4. Paste it instead of default macroHotkey number in "SETTINGS SECTION"
+2. Change macroHotkey to that key code in "SETTINGS SECTION"

-# To record macro, do following:
+# Recording macro
 1. Press and hold your hotkey combination (for example, "c" or "ctrl+shift+a")
 2. Press macro hotkey (do it quickly!)
 3. Release all keys